 In particular, to execute historicization tests, performing all or parts of the steps in several iterations with different data sets may be necessary.

-A continuous integration tool (e.g., Concourse CI or Jenkins) is suitable for executing and reporting the steps.
-The SQL testing tool of my choice is T3SQL, which also has an interface for test management tools.
+A continuous integration tool (e.g. Jenkins) is suitable for executing and reporting the steps.
+The SQL testing tool of my choice is T3SQL, which also has interfaces for instant messaging and test management tools.

 Based on this test execution platform, the challenge for ETL testers is to design the test data and test cases in such a way that they check all the necessary functional and non-functional aspects.
 How to master this challenge is the subject of the following chapters.